princeaden1/EGDrinks/README.md

 ### The version of .net used is 8

 ### How to Run
-Clone this project from and select EGDrinksAPI as startup project
+Clone this project to your desktop, Open with Visual studio and select EGDrinksAPI as startup project.

 ### This project consist of solution with different project.
 Each folder represent what the project is for.
 1. The EGDrinksAPI is can be tested with swagger or Postman